aguang5241/Interface-Maker/README.md

     ```bash
     python3 interface_maker.py
     ```
-4. Check the `intf_profiles.txt` file to see the summary of the generated interfaces.
+4. Check the `intf_profiles.txt` or `intf_profiles.csv` file to see the summary of the generated interfaces.
 Modify the parameters if needed and rerun the code to get the desired interfaces.